Oesophagectomy

 Recovering after your operation

 You will still be recovering for some time after you go home.
-Try building up the amount you do slowly.
+Try slowly building up the amount of physical activity you do.
 Gentle exercise, such as regular walks, builds up your energy levels.
 You can increase the amount you do as you feel better.
 Everyone is different, and some people take longer than others to recover.

 Avoid lifting heavy things like shopping, or doing vacuuming or gardening, for at least 8 weeks.
 This gives your wound time to heal.